vapoursynth/vapoursynth/doc/installation.rst

 Shortcuts to the global autoload directory are located in the start menu.

 Avisynth plugins are never autoloaded.
-Support for this may be added in the future.

-User plugins should never be put into the *core\\plugins* directory.

 Windows Portable
 ----------------